 The application deadline is January 30 of the fiscal year prior to the fiscal year of anticipated program implementation.
 The program, along with School Readiness Plus, is capped at 7,160 students.
-For the list of the programs selected, visit: www.education.state.mn.us/MDE/fam/vpk/.

-Once a school site is approved for voluntary pre-k aid, it remains eligible if it continues to meet program requirements, regardless of changes in free and reduced-priced lunch concentration.
+Once a school site is approved for voluntary pre-k aid, it remains eligible if it continues to meet program requirements, regardless of changes in free and reduced price lunch concentration.